ScrapCodes/SS-on-kube/README.md

     d.
 Apache spark (as of version 2.4.4) by default uses 1.5 GiB of memory and 1 cpu by default for both driver and executor, unless configured to be something else.

-So estimating the requirements, we would need a kubernetes cluster with 3 nodes and 14 free cpu cores and 20 GiB memory.
-That is like enormous amount of resources for a demo !, but the point of the demo is to demonstrate the use of these components together and since each of these components are designed with intention to scale to a large number of nodes.
+Estimating the requirements, we would need a kubernetes cluster with 3 nodes and 14 free cpu cores and 20 GiB memory.
+That is like enormous amount of resources for a demo !, but the purpose of the demo is to demonstrate the use of these components together and since each of these components are designed with intention to scale to a large number of nodes.
  This initial demo can be converted into a large scale end to end ML pipeline, with just some configuration changes.
 For example, simply changing the replica counts of different services and increasing the executor count in spark.
+See alternative 1, for running with minimum resources, locally e.g. laptop.

 2. Setup service accounts:
 Please follow the instruction from the section